Minecraft: Real-world applications

-The possible applications of Minecraft have been discussed extensively, especially in the fields of computer-aided design (CAD) and education.
-In a panel at Minecon 2011, a Swedish developer discussed the possibility of using the game to redesign public buildings and parks, stating that rendering using Minecraft was much more user-friendly for the community, making it easier to envision the functionality of new buildings and parks.
-In 2012, a member of the Human Dynamics group at the MIT Media Lab, Cody Sumter, said: "Notch hasn't just built a game.
-He's tricked 40 million people into learning to use a CAD program."
-Various software has been developed to allow virtual designs to be printed using professional 3D printers or personal printers such as MakerBot and RepRap.
+In a 2011 Minecon panel, a Swedish developer raised the possibility of using Minecraft to redesign public buildings and parks, arguing that rendering within the game was more accessible to community members and made it easier to envision the functionality of proposed structures.
+The following year, Cody Sumter, a member of the Human Dynamics group at the MIT Media Lab, remarked that developer Notch had effectively introduced forty million people to the functional logic of a computer-aided design (CAD) program.
+Various software tools were developed to allow designs created within Minecraft to be output through professional 3D printers as well as personal devices such as MakerBot and RepRap.